 The European Investment Bank

 The EIB – a bank of the European Union established in 1958 under the Treaty of Rome – participates side-by-side with NBG in the financing of investment programs that form part of the objectives of the European Union.
 For as long as the loan satisfies all eligibility criteria for financing by the EIB, NBG grants to the borrowing firm a financial bonus reflected in the interest rate, which is at a discount compared with the annual interest rate that NBG would charge on a similar loan without the participation of the EIB.
-This financing is also subject to the guarantee of the European Union, through the European Fund for Strategic Investments (EFSI).

 In addition, if the beneficiary fulfils the specific youth employment criteria set by the EIB under the "Jobs for Youth" Initiative, an additional financial advantage is provided which is also reflected in the interest rate.